maritimeconnectivity/MRNService/README.md

 This implementation is based on the version 1 of MRN proposed by Kasper Nielsen. (https://www.iana.org/assignments/urn-formal/mrn)

 ## How to use
-Assuming you are deploying this on your local machine, you can call Get request as follows:
+Assuming you are deploying this on your local machine, you can call GET request as follows:

     localhost:8080/validate?mrn=urn:mrn:mcp:user:givemedriverslicense:jinki